cod-ux/gradient-labs/README.md

-# Customer Intent Ontology Building System
+# Ontology Building System

-A comprehensive system for building and evaluating customer intent ontologies from conversation data using machine learning clustering and LLM-based analysis.
+A system for building and evaluating ontologies to classify conversations conversations based on intent from conversation data using machine learning clustering and LLM-based analysis.

 ## Overview